AriaFallah/WebpackTutorial/part1/README.md

 }
 ```

-This time, when you run `webpack` because we specified an `HtmlWebpackPlugin` with a template of
+This time, when you run `webpack`, because we specified an `HtmlWebpackPlugin` with a template of
 `./src/index.html`, it will generate a file called `index.html` in our `dist` folder with the
 contents of `./src/index.html`